The plants in the Growing Dome were doing so well this year and then we started to notice some stippled leaves.

 The bean and melon leaves started to turn brown, stopped growing, and showed signs of stress.
 Even the blooms ceased.

-First, we need to identify the pest and ensure that they are indeed plant sucking thrips (Frankliniella occidentalis–most common thrips pest).
+First, we need to identify the pest and ensure that they are indeed plant sucking thrips (Frankliniella occidentalis), the most common thrips pest.
 Thrips are often identified by the slender, cigar shaped body.

 Usually thrips do not get larger than 1 millimeter long.
 Often times they are even smaller (between .5 – .8 mm).
 Young and immature thrips are opaque and lack wings.
 The adults are yellow/brownish and have fringed wings.

-- Prune most effected leaves, and remove any plants that are severely infested or suffering.
+- Prune most affected leaves, and remove any plants that are severely infested or suffering.

 - Blast the infested plants/leaves with water.
 Not so much that you tear the plant apart, but enough to knock some of the insects off.
-You can even use a ‘bug blaster’ nozzle like this one.
+You can even use a ‘bug blaster’ nozzle.